cianmung/SC1015---Mini-Project/README.md

 <ul>
   <li>The popularity of a song is not influenced by only a single variable.
 A mixture of attributes is required to influence its popularity rating.</li>
   <li>Rock, Pop and Hip hop genre songs are fairly distributed between the Not Popular and Popular categories.</li>
-  <li>Country has significantly more songs falling into the Popular category compared to the Not Popular category.</li>
+  <li>For the Country genre, where there is a skewed distribution with more songs falling into the Popular category, it suggests that certain characteristics or elements within Country songs resonate more strongly with audiences, leading to higher popularity ratings.</li>
   <li>Releasing many songs does not guarantee that your subsequent songs can be a hit.</li>
 </ul>
 <h2>What did we learn from this project?</h2>